Dual Diagnosis Treatment Great Falls, MT

 Center For Mental Health - 47.1 miles from Great Falls, MT

-Center For Mental Health is a dual-diagnosis treatment center in Choteau, MT that provides treatment services for substance use and mental health disorders that include dependent personality disorder as well as post-partum depression.
+Center For Mental Health is a dual-diagnosis treatment center in Choteau, Montana that offers treatment for alcohol or drug addiction and mental health disorders that include bipolar disorder as well as schizoid personality disorder.

 Address: 1st Main Avenue South, Suite 204, Choteau, MT 59422 in Teton County